Four deck stain samples showing clear, semi-transparent, semi-solid, and solid stain options on outdoor wood

 What is the best deck stain for pressure-treated wood?

-A semi-transparent exterior stain or water-repellent deck stain is usually a good choice for pressure-treated wood once the lumber is dry enough to accept stain.
+A semi-transparent exterior stain or water-repellent deck stain is usually a good choice for pressure-treated wood once the lumber is dry enough to accept stain, typically about 6 months after installation.

 If the project is a deck, choose a product made for deck traffic and outdoor exposure rather than a general indoor wood stain — see our guide on the best wood stain for project-specific advice.